 Which is the Best For Your Decking?

-Which wood is better for your decking, It is a bit difficult to say directly.
+Which wood is better for your decking?, It is a bit difficult to say directly.
 Kebony and Accoya both are great wood for decking.
 As we can see in the table data given above.
 Kebony Wood has Janka hardness (1619 LBF) and density (670 kg / m3), While Accoya Wood has Janka hardness (1484 LBF (6600 N)) and density (510 – 600 kg / m³).
 So we can say that Kebony Wood is more heavy and rigid.

-Both of these come in several grades such as high, medium, and low grades, Which you can choose according to your application’s requirement.
+Both of these come in several grades such as high, medium, and low grades, Which you can choose according to your application’s requirements.
 High-grade Kebony and Accoya wood are considered superior for decking and siding or all exterior applications and the use of low-grade wood is fine for interior applications.
 Because the interior application does not have to withstand the weather.

 The company gives a good warranty period on Kebony and Accoya wood.
-Kebony gives 30 years warranty on cladding and decking.
+Kebony gives a 30 years warranty on cladding and decking.